florianbgt/myblog/content/Django_Oauth2_toolkit_Part2_Resource_server/index.md

 ## 2) Setting up Oauth2 using Django Oauth Toolkit

-The setup is going to be similar to the [Part1](https://blog.florianbgt.com/Django_Oauth2_toolkit_Part1_Auth_server) of this article.
+The setup is going to be similar to the authentication server ([Part1](https://blog.florianbgt.com/Django_Oauth2_toolkit_Part1_Auth_server) of this article).

 ```bash
 pip install djangorestframework django-oauth-toolkit
 ```

 The only difference are the introspection settings (`RESOURCE_SERVER_INTROSPECTION_URL` and `RESOURCE_SERVER_INTROSPECTION_CREDENTIALS`).
-These 2 settings will allow our resource server to communicate with our authorisation server to get information about our users
+These 2 settings will allow our resource server to communicate with our authorization server to get information about our users

 In `RESOURCE_SERVER_INTROSPECTION_CREDENTIALS`, you need to put the client Id and client Secret we created in the Part1 of this article

-Because of this communication between our 2 server, we do not need to add Oauth Toolkit in our `_project/urls.py`
+Because of this communication between our 2 server, we do not need (or want in this example) to add Oauth Toolkit in our `_project/urls.py`

 ```python
 ### _projects/settings.py